Southwest

 • Parking permit: None

-Starting at the Broadway Trailhead, the trail leads you through a picturesque desert environment filled with saguaros, ocotillos, and a variety of desert flora.
 As you hike along the well-marked path, enjoy the stunning views of the surrounding Superstition Mountains and watch for local wildlife such as lizards, rabbits, and various bird species.
 This area is known as Monument Canyon.

-The trail gradually ascends towards the base of the mountain, where you’ll find the entrance to Broadway Cave.
 This large, shallow cave offers a fascinating geological feature to explore, as well as a shaded spot to rest and enjoy the panoramic views of the valley below.

-(BONUS) #14 Picketpost Mountain Trail
+#14 Picketpost Mountain Trail

 Are you up for a thrilling and rewarding challenge?
 The Picketpost Mountain Trail is a difficult trail but one of the best hikes around the Superstition Mountains.
 It’s actually outside the mountain range, but worth the view if you want a unique adventure.
 This 4-mile round-trip trail takes you through a striking desert landscape, culminating in a summit with breathtaking panoramic views of the surrounding area.
 It’s known for the mailbox at the top!